 Honors are based on all undergraduate work at Baldwin Wallace.
 Candidates for academic honors at the end of the senior year are recognized at Commencement.
-Eligibility is determined by the completion of at least 124 credit hours of study with the following minimum grade point averages:
+Eligibility is determined by the completion of the minimum designated credit amount of their degree program with the following minimum grade point averages: